“To improve the golden moment of opportunity and catch the good that is within our reach is the great art of life. “

 Learn how to say no, and be unavailable because the truth is – you are busy with yourself.

 Artist’s discoveries are made in solitude.
 You are an artist, creating your own art every day.

 Get out of the rut

 I learned a lot about myself and found out that I kept things that prevented me from seeing what I wanted in life.
-It’s hard to fully explain the transformation you’ll go through but you will change too.

 Look forward to ordinary days

 Your outlook on life will be more positive and there is a good chance you will discover what you are truly passionate about.
 And Once you get your house to a place where you love being, you will look forward to the ordinary days.

 Creating rituals, paying attention to the little things and making time for yourself will not only keep you out of a rut – but will help you to be truly happier at home.

 You spend most of your days at home – eating – sitting – sleeping.
 Have only things around you that bring you joy.
 Simplify.
 Pay attention to the details of your life so everyday can be more special.
 See how clutter may have significance in your life.
 The little things can make your life more meaningful, especially on an ordinary day.
 And don’t forget to make time for yourself.

 What are your favorite rituals?